Ejaz Chaudhary

 In 2021, Ejaz Chaudhary was nominated by PTI to be its representative in the Senate of Pakistan representing Punjab.
 He won the Senate election from Punjab.
 In April 2021, Chaudhary was appointed by Prime Minister Imran Khan to the slot of parliamentary leader of the ruling party's caucus in the Pakistani Senate.
+He has been incarcerated since 2023 after the May 9 riots by the Lahore Anti-Terrorism Court to 10 years.

 Early life

 Ejaz Ahmad Chaudhary was born in Lahore.
 He went to boarding school to Cadet College Kohat from where he did his Matriculation and F.Sc.
 He then did BSc in Civil Engineering from University of Engineering and Technology Lahore.
 Chaudhary is highly regarded by the Kamboh caste. his popularity in local politics has helped elect PTI officials as MPA's in Lahore, specifically in PP-147 and PP-148 where those castes form a majority.

 Personal life

 Chaudhary married Salma Ejaz in 1984, his wife is the daughter of Mian Tufail Mohammad one of the original founding members and leader of Jamaat-e-Islami.
 Much of Chaudhary's early political career was in the Jamaat.
 Chaudhary is the founder and the chief executive officer of Kisan Care (pvt ltd) providing agricultural chemicals.